 Expert fangirling services since 1986.

-Anonymous asked: For John and Sherlock: When people are asked "if you could go back, would you do anything differently," they usually say no, because who knows how things would have turned out otherwise.
+Anonymous said: For John and Sherlock: When people are asked "if you could go back, would you do anything differently," they usually say no, because who knows how things would have turned out otherwise.
 But if it were magically guaranteed that things would work out just as they have for both of you: looking back, is there anything you would do differently if given the chance to do things over?
 I mean about To a Stranger, or your relationship, or anything at all.

 Holmes: If it were guaranteed that everything would be the same, what would be the point of doing things over?